akarsh/TUPJNOSQL17/PITCHME.md

 ---

 # Agenda
+- Blog application
 - Problem statement
 - Goal
 - NOSQl Databases Functions
 - Why are we using these Databases?
 - Technology stack
 - Plan

+---

+# Blog application
+- It is created using Node.js, HTML5 and CSS 3.
+- Features:
+  - Create a Blog post
+  - Modify contents of Blog post
+  - User accounts i.e. Author

 ---